Project overview

 Digital Transformation in the Food and Beverage Sector (DigiFABS)

-The DigiFABS project brings together a consortium of 14 partners from 7 European regions, all working to advance the food and beverage sector.
+The DigiFABS project brings together a consortium of 14 partners from seven European regions, all of whom are working to advance the food and beverage sector.

 Background

-In the food and beverage industry, more and more companies are turning to new technologies and taking advantage of the opportunities offered by digitalization.
+In the food and beverage industry, more and more companies are turning to new technologies and seizing the opportunities offered by digitalisation.
 However, this poses major challenges for many small and medium-sized enterprises.
-This is where the new EU project comes in: DigiFABS – Responsible Dynamic Digital Change Agents for Food And Beverage SMEs.
-The aim of the project is to promote digital skills, resilience, and innovation competencies in SMEs in the food and beverage industry.
+This is where the new EU project comes in: DigiFABS – Responsible Dynamic Digital Change Agents for Food and Beverage SMEs.
+The aim of the project is to promote digital skills, resilience and innovation capabilities in SMEs within the food and beverage industry.
 WESt is a partner in this EU project, which is coordinated across Europe by Münster University of Applied Sciences.

-Over the next three years, the project partners will work to develop an innovative program to promote the level of digitalization in companies in the food and beverage industry.
-At the heart of the project is close cooperation between universities and companies.
-The project measures include a summer school for students, a boot camp for teachers and companies, and a challenge.
-The first boot camps and subsequent challenge are planned for the second half of 2025.
-WESt's task is to encourage regional companies from the food and beverage industry to participate in the boot camps and the subsequent challenge.
-This will provide small and medium-sized companies from the Steinfurt district in particular with valuable impetus in the area of digital transformation.
-In addition, there are plans to establish a European network of DigiFABS hubs, which will continue to exist after the DigiFaBs project has been completed.
+Over the next three years, the project partners will work to develop an innovative programme to boost the level of digitalisation in companies within the food and beverage sector.
+At the heart of the project is close collaboration between universities and businesses.
+The project activities include a summer school for students, a bootcamp for teachers and companies, and a challenge.
+The first round of bootcamps and the subsequent challenge is planned for the second half of 2025.
+WESt’s role is to encourage regional companies from the food and beverage industry to take part in the bootcamps and the subsequent challenge.
+This will provide valuable impetus for digital transformation, particularly for small and medium-sized enterprises in the Steinfurt district.
+Furthermore, plans are in place to establish a European network of DigiFABS hubs, which will continue to operate after the DigiFABS project has concluded.

-• Funding source: EU Erasmus+ Alliances for Innovation
+• Funding scheme: EU Erasmus+ Alliances for Innovation

-• Field of action: Digitalization in small and medium-sized enterprises in the food and beverage industry
+• Focus area: Digitalisation in small and medium-sized enterprises in the food and beverage industry

 • Lead: Münster University of Applied Sciences